ozelis/badldap/docs/source/urltutorial.rst

 | This is done by the `encrypt` parameter added to the `url`.
 | It is not enabled by default, as it can slow down the connection considerably.

 .. warning:: Channel encryption MUST NOT be used together with LDAPS!
-Doing so will result in failed connection! (this limitation is in the server implementation, not in msldap)
+Doing so will result in failed connection! (this limitation is in the server implementation, not in badldap)

 .. code:: python